redaxo/redaxo/redaxo/src/addons/phpmailer/README.md

 ```

+## Redirect e-mail delivery to test address

+If this option is activated **all** addresses sent via PHPMailer will be sent to the 'address for test purposes'.

 ## E-mail notification in case of errors

 PHPMAiler sends an excerpt of system.log when it finds exceptions, errors, and custom log events.